CianHub/digital-cookbook/README.md

 This project was deployed to Heroku.
 Inside Heroku's config vars the DBNAME, IP, PORT, SECRET (secret key) and URI (MongoDB uri) were set.

-The Project can be viewed at: <https://riddle-me-this-game.herokuapp.com/>
+The project can be viewed at: <https://online-cookbook-project.herokuapp.com/>

 ## Installation